simukappu/coherence-tools/distributed-processing-tools/README.md

 		});
 }

-// Distributed processing by FifoDistributedBiConsumer {
+// Distributed processing with FifoDistributedBiConsumer from stream processing {
 	FifoDistributedBiConsumer<Integer> fifoDistributedBiConsumer = i -> {
 		// write a processing